sjlutterbie/mlb-matchup-app/design-docs/userStories.md

     * Instructions on how to use the app
     * A disclaimer stating the app currently uses fake data.
     * A `get started` button.
-* The `main display`
+* The `main display`:
-  * TODO
-* The `matchup comparison form`:
-  * TODO
+  * Is:
-* The `title bar`
+    * The central content area in the app.
-  * TODO

-### Unsorted stories

-* When they user visits they site, they arrive at a `landing page`.
-  * The `landing page` explains the purpose of the app, and how to use it.
-    * *The `landing page` specifies that the app is currently using fake data.*
-  * The `landing page` has a clear `get started` action point.
-    * The `get started` action point is a button that:
-      * Closes the `get started` display.
+  * Contains the following `display cards`:
-      * Opens the `drawer nav`, which includes the `matchup selection form`.
+    * When the user first launches the app:

-* The `matchup selection form` contains three fields:
+      * The `landing card`
-  * `Team1` - A dropdown list of all active MLB teams.
-  * `Team2` - A dropdown list of all active MLB teams.
-  * `Season` - A dropdown list of all MLB seasons for which statistics are available via the API.
-  * `Submit` - A button that submits the form and generates the `matchup analysis`.

-* When the user submits the `matchup selection form`:
+    * Once the user has submitted the `matchup comparison form`:
-  * The `drawer nav` transitions away
-  * A `loading wheel` is displayed (if necessary)
-  * The `matchup analysis` is displayed in the `main display`

-* The `main display` contains the `matchup analysis`, which consists of:
       * Head-to-head W-L
       * Includes a table with the box score for each matchup
       * How many games the two teams have remaining in the season
       * Combined box score across all head-to-head games
       * Side-by-side comparison of their overall season stats.
       * A 'win tracker' charting their relative progress over the course of the season.
         * The win tracker highlights the winner of head-to-head match-ups, with tooltips that display the score.

-* The `title bar` displays:
+* The `matchup comparison form`:
-  * Before the user has chosen a matchup: 'MLB Matchup Comparison'
+  * Is:
-  * After the user has chosen a matchup: `XXX vs. YYY, ZZZZ season'
+    * The form that allows the user to select a new matchup comparison.
+  * Contains the following inputs:
+    * `Team1` - A dropdown list of all active MLB teams.
+    * `Team2` - A dropdown list of all active MLB teams.
+    * `Season` - A dropdown list of all MLB seasons for which statistics are available via the API.
+    * `Submit` - A button that submits the form and generates the `matchup analysis`.
+* The `title bar`:
+  * Is:
+    * A fixed-position bar at the top of the app
+  * Contains:
-  * On small screens, a `drawer icon` that opens up the `drawer nav`
+    * On small screens: The `drawer nav` button

-* A `hover button` sits above the `main display`, in the lower right-hand corner.
+    * On all screens: The site title, which is either:
+      * Before the user has submitted the `matchup comparison form`:
+        * *MLB Matchup Comparison App*
-  * When the user clicks the `hover button`:
+      * After the user has submitted the `matchup comparison form`:
-    * The `hover button` disappears
-    * The `drawer nav` appears
-  * Either the `drawer nav` XOR the `hover button` are visible at any one time.
+        * *XXX vs. YYY, ZZZZ season*